-- 1. Before applying AC supply power to the drive, verify that it is the proper voltage, phase and frequency as denoted on the equipment data nameplate. - 2.
+- 1. Before applying AC supply power to the drive, verify that it is the proper voltage, phase and frequency as denoted on the equipment data nameplate.
+Also check all jumpers for proper placement. - 2.
 Disconnect the three-phase output cables from the drive terminals T1, T2 and T3, or inactivate the output contactor if one is provided. - 3.
-Disconnect control wire harness APL, BPL, CPL and DPL from their plug receptacles at the converter and phase modules - 1.
+Disconnect control wire harness APL, BPL, CPL and DPL from their plug receptacles at the converter and phase modules. - 4.
 Using a volt-ohmmeter selected to the X1 ohms scale, check that no short exists between DC link busses P2 and N2.
-Also check the three AC supply power fuses and all control power fuses to confirm that they are not blown. - 5 Supply AC power to the drive. - 6 Check the driver eard indicating lights Only the IF inverter frequency light should be indicating and it should be blinking at a low frequency.
+Also check the three AC supply power fuses and all control power fuses to confirm that they are not blown. - 5.
+Supply AC power to the drive.

+- 6. Check the driver card indicating lights.
+Only the IF inverter frequency light should be indicating and it should be blinking at a low frequency.
 If the PS/LOP phase sequence/loss of phase light is indicating, check that the correct voltage is present on all three AC supply power terminals L1, L2 and L3.
 If these are correct, the phase sequence is wrong.
-Disconnect the AC power, interchange any two cables and repeat steps 5 and 6.

-7 Check that the fan is operating properly and producing air flow through the power modules.
+Disconnect the AC power, interchange any two cables and repeat steps 5 and 6. - 7.
+Check that the fan is operating properly and producing air flow through the power modules.
 Refer to the sketch below and to labels on the air distribution chamber for correct operation.